 Beyond the financial uncertainty, there’s also the psychological uncertainty.
 Are you okay with not knowing how much you could’ve received?

 To make your decision easier, the first 20 readers who sign up with the discount code PASSIVE get 50% off the $100 setup fee.
-[UPDATE: One reader reported it no longer worked, so maybe it’s run out]
+[UPDATE: It ran out, but they gave me a new code: PASSIVE2]

 There’s nothing in it for me, by the way, but I’d appreciate it if you’d report back with your experience in the comments!